fredrikaverpil/fredrikaverpil.github.io/mkdocs/posts/2011-05-15-remote-windows-management-with-pstools-part-2.md

 </VRLClient>
 ```

-Keep reading part 3 ([2011-06-02-remote-windows-management-with-pstools-part-3]({{< ref "2011-06-02-remote-windows-management-with-pstools-part-3" >}})) for more info on how to control remote V-Ray slaves using PsTools.
+Keep reading [part 3](2011-06-02-remote-windows-management-with-pstools-part-3.md) for more info on how to control remote V-Ray slaves using PsTools.